excel-academy/excel-academy-website/src/pages/index.md

 locations_headline: Campuses conveniently located
 cta:
   headline: Excel Academy will kickstart your career
-  image:
+  image: nurse-excel-academy.jpg
-  description: Our programs are designed for students to graduate with the skills and knowledge to provide quality health care.
+  description: Our programs are designed for students to graduate with the skills to provide quality health care.
 Call us at (203) 691-7989 or visit one of our campuses to get more information on our courses with no obligations.
   form_header: Come to an open house
   form_button: Sign up
 ---